 Users have the option to purchase virtual coins through TikTok’s wallet feature that they can then give away to their favorite creators to show support.
-These coins have no monetary value to the people to whom they are gifted.
-They are merely a symbolic show of support.
 100 coins can be purchased within the app for $0.99.
 Users spent a reported $5.5 million globally on coins in February 2019.

 Income For Creators

 While TikTok appears to have multiple angles at which ByteDance can make money, the path towards profit for creators is less clear-cut.
 YouTube and Twitch partnership programs allow some popular creators to make lucrative earnings and many others to make enough to support their hobby.
 In order to be an attractive platform for top creators and influencers, TikTok will need to facilitate ways for them to monetize their videos in one way or another.
 At present, TikTok has not disclosed information about a partnership program or method of paying popular creators.
 Posts labeled with #TikTokpartner indicate that TikTok may have some sort of creator partnership program in the works.

 TikTok’s top influencers and creators are often able to find sources of revenue through third-party sponsorships and partnerships.
 These can take the form of product placement and endorsements, paid videos for a brand’s page, shoutouts, and other advertisements.
 TikTok influencers can also use their presence on the app to direct attention to their other social media handles, Patreons, websites, and merch stores.

 Like many other free apps, TikTok may bring revenue now or in the future to ByteDance through the sale of user data and information collected from the app’s hundreds of millions of users.
 ByteDance already ran into some trouble with this when it was hit with a record fine for collecting data on minors.
 It has since changed its policies to make TikTok less accessible to children.